Put a Stop to Unwanted Junk Mail

 Opt-Out of Magazine Subscriptions

-Again, when you subscribe to a magazine, the chances are high that your information will be shared with other magazine subscription services.
-You can request they not do this, but the request is often ignored, so it’s best to contact them again in a few weeks to follow up.
+Again, when you subscribe to a magazine, your information is likely to be shared with other magazine subscription services.
+You can request that they not do this, but the request is often ignored, so it’s best to contact them again in a few weeks to follow up.

 Opt-Out of Charitable Requests

 We highly encourage philanthropy.
-But just because you’ve made one donation doesn’t mean you want to make more or want every charitable organization banging down your mailbox for money.
+But just because you’ve made one donation doesn’t mean you want to make more or want every charitable organization filling your mailbox asking for money.

 When you donate, enclose a note requesting they not share your information to curtail this.
 You can even make future donations conditional upon them following this request.
 Another option is to ask the charity to decrease or stop the mailings they send.
 Finally, if you no longer wish to support a charity, you can ask them to remove you from their database.
 Charity Navigator has an extensive database of charities that pledge not to sell your information.